wansco/TAM_M1/README.md

 Wine is a utility to natively run windows binaries on non-windows systems.
 Rosetta is a macos utility to run x86 binaries on the M1.
 By combining the 2, we can run x86 windows binaries on the ARM-based M1/M2/M3... but it isnt always easy.

+Note: this also works on Intel macs, but it is advisable to use a VM like Virtualbox or Parallels.

 ## Steps